jelleloman/irma-thesis/election-register.local/README.md

 ```bash
 npm run build
 ```
 in this directory.
-This updates the `bundle_register.js` and `bundle_retrieve` files in the `assets` folder, giving you the updated functionality.
+This updates the `bundle_register.js` and `bundle_retrieve.js` files in the `assets` folder, giving you the updated functionality.

 ## Changing the look
 The styling of everything but the interactive IRMA elements is controlled by the `assets/style.css` file.